 Johanna wrote a ten-part series for the Chronicle, “discovering indeed what a lack of information there was for people who wanted to grow outdoors without chemicals, without fuss… there wasn’t anything just about elevating the plant, celebrating the plant, so then I wrote my second book.”

-For those who’ve never gardened before, “cannabis is a great gateway plant because it is so rewarding to grow.
+And for those who’ve never gardened before, Johanna comments, “cannabis is a great gateway plant because it is so rewarding to grow.
 It’s extremely captivating, grows easily and changes rapidly.
 You could go to the dispensary and buy buds, or you can try your hand at gardening and witness the entire life cycle of the plant.
 Many cultivators where cannabis was their gateway crop start with weed, realize how cool it is, and next they end up with tomatoes, cucumbers and beans.”

 What makes Johanna unique in the space is that she is not a regular cannabis consumer.
 She’s sometimes not even a monthly consumer.
 Johanna grows cannabis for the experience and sheer love of growing, because it’s fun and rewarding, and because she can gift it to her friends and family.